Open-MSS/MSS/docs/development.rst

 Manual Installing dependencies
 ..............................

 MSS is based on the software of the conda-forge channel located.
-The channel is predefined in Mambaforge.
+The channel is predefined in Miniforge.

 Create an environment and install the dependencies needed for the mss package::